rabanti-github/TaskRunner/README.md

 <code>-o | --output</code>:   Enables the output mode.
 The results of the task will be displayed in the command shell

-<code>-s | --stop</code>:     The task runner stops after an error, otherwise all sub-tasks are executed until the end of the configuration
+<code>-s | --stop</code>:     The task runner stops after an error.
+Otherwise, all sub-tasks are executed until the end of the configuration

 <code>-l | --log</code>:      Enables logging.
-After the flag a valid path (absolute or relative) to a logfile must be defined
+After the flag, a valid path (absolute or relative) to a logfile must be defined

 <code>-h | --help</code>:     Shows the program help